How much do I owe for my delinquent taxes?

 Summer taxes are usually due mid August to mid September (tax bills sent early July).
 Winter taxes are usually due by mid February (tax bill sent early December).
 All taxes become delinquent to the County Treasurer on March 1st, with additional penalties and interest.
 Other costs are added at the time of forfeiture.

-Can I make payments on my delinquent taxes?
+Can I make partial payments on my delinquent taxes?

 Can I pay with a personal check?

 Yes, the check should be payable to the Calhoun County Treasurer.

 Can I pay by credit card?

 Click here to pay online with GovPayNet.
 A 2.5% service fee (minimum $2.50) applies for credit card transactions.
 A $3.95 service fee applies for debit transactions.
 Call 888-604-7888 to pay over the phone with GovPayNet.
 The pay location code (PLC) is 1898.
 A 2.5% service fee (minimum $2.50) applies for credit card transactions.
 A $3.95 service fee applies for debit transactions.

 If I don't pay my taxes, will I lose my property?